-For trademark injunctive relief, a lawsuit is filed in the form of simultaneous filings of a Complaint and a request for a preliminary injunction pending the outcome of the case.
+For trademark injunctive relief, a trademark lawsuit is filed in the form of simultaneous filings of a Complaint and a request for a preliminary injunction pending the outcome of the case.
 After the outcome of the lawsuit, the injunction can then become a permanent injunction.
 Trademark injuctive relief is set out in 15 U.S. Code § 1116.

 Obtaining an injunction generally requires a trademark owner to prove the following: